ninoNinkovic/LiveStamps/README.md

   &.
 Stamp definitions are in the JSON "stamps" array at the bottom.
 ```

-**WARNING!**

-Regex patterns are powerful expressions!

-Test your stamp regex online at a site like [www.regexr.com](https://www.regexr.com "Regexr") first!!!
-An expression that accidentally matches valid code, will instantly replace it.
-Also, a mistyped pattern that is too "loose" could replace a huge amount of data in a large file, potentially causing data loss...

 ####Anatomy of a LiveStamp:

+Livestamps are defined as a small python dictionary with the following keys:

 ```
+# Required Keys
-[value]  : REQUIRED literal string, or list.
-Setting as "auto" tries to find the value for you

-[stamp]  : REQUIRED Injection flag string.
+[value]  : Literal string, or list.
+Setting as "auto" tries to find the value for you [stamp]  : Injection flag string.
 Value(s) are inserted at defined tag marker(s)

+# Optional Keys
-[regex]  : OPTIONAL Python regex pattern.
+[regex]  : Python regex pattern.
 If empty/excluded, the stamp is assumed static.

-[strft]  : OPTIONAL Python strftime() format to apply to a time value i.e. "%d-%m-%Y"

-[format] : OPTIONAL For advanced users, a Python format() argument to apply to each stamp value
+[strft]  : Python strftime() format to apply to a time value i.e. "%d-%m-%Y" [format] : For advanced users, a Python format() argument to apply to each stamp value
 ```

 **Stamp Values:**